 What is crystal meth?

-Its chemical name is ‘methamphetamine’, but it’s commonly called crystal meth because it comes in white crystals, or sometimes white powder.
+Its chemical name is ‘methamphetamine’, but it’s more commonly called crystal meth because it comes in white crystals, or sometimes white powder.
 It’s pretty easy for wannabe scientists/dealers to cook up in makeshift laboratories, but is often cut with all kinds of crap too.

-How do you take crystal meth?
+How and why do you take crystal meth?

 Crystal meth is usually smoked in a similar way to crack cocaine.
 It can also be swallowed, snorted or injected.
+In terms of the reasons why people do it, well, it can make you feel pretty damn good:

 - It makes you more alert, so much so that you don’t sleep for ages